-We have audited the financial report of the Aboriginal Health Council of WA (the "Registered Entity"), which comprises the statement of financial position as at 30 June 2022, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and the Directors' declaration.
+We have audited the financial report of Aboriginal Health Council of WA (the "Registered Entity"), which comprises the statement of financial position as at 30 June 2023, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and the Directors' declaration.

-In our opinion, the financial report of the Aboriginal Health Council of WA has been prepared in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including:
+In our opinion, the financial report of Aboriginal Health Council of WA has been prepared in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012 and the Corporations Act 2001, including:

-- a giving a true and fair view of the Registered Entity's financial position as at 30 June 2022 and of its financial performance for the year then ended; and - b complying with Australian Accounting Standards and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.
+- a giving a true and fair view of the Registered Entity's financial position as at 30 June 2023 and of its financial performance for the year then ended; and - b complying with Australian Accounting Standards AASB 1060 General Purpose Financial Statements Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities, Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2022 and the Corporations Act 2001.